 The Negotiation Lab program uses the Harvard method of “Principled Negotiation” to change the merits of the bargaining process – transforming a discussion from a purely positional point of view, to one that looks for mutual gains based on interests and needs.
 This way of working particularly suits women.

-The Negotiation Lab uses a combination of webinars and simulation-based teaching video-chat platform to give women the opportunity to try out different bargaining strategies and tactics that they might not ordinarily use - in a safe environment - without fear of repercussion.
+The Negotiation Lab uses a combination of in-class workshops, webinars and simulation-based teaching using a video-chat platform to give women the opportunity to try out different bargaining strategies and tactics that they might not ordinarily use - in a safe environment - without fear of repercussion.

 Webinar 1: Identifying the type of negotiator we are by comparing the characteristics and tactics of soft & hard positional bargainers.